OpenWaterAnalytics/EPyT/docs/examples.rst

     # Q = G.getComputedQualityTimeSeries()
     # Solve all dynamics in library, create a binary file to store the computed values
     R = G.getComputedTimeSeries()

+To access the different values, the user can use the dot notation, such as H.Head to create an array with the hydraulic heads and ``R.NodeQuality`` for the water quality at the nodes.
+It is important to note that the time intervals may be different for the hydraulic and quality time series, due to the simulation settings; the user can call ``R.Time``, to retrieve the time in seconds.

+Executing the function ``G.plot()`` displays a figure of the network along with its components.
+The nodes i.e., junctions, reservoirs, tanks, and the links, i.e., pipes, valves, and pumps, are depicted using different colors and shapes.

 .. code-block:: python